org-metaeffekt/metaeffekt-kontinuum/processors/util_merge-inventories.md

-# Bootstrap - Merge Inventories
+# Util - Merge Inventories

 This process merges multiple input inventories into one output inventory.
 The input inventories are specified using a directory.
 Additionally, a regex can be provided to further specify the inventories used for merging within the given